-April 26, 2014 marks the 36th year for the oldest Celtic celebration in Maryland.
+April 29, 2017 will mark the 39th year for the oldest Celtic celebration in Maryland.
 Chosen in 2000 by Congressman Steny Hoyer to represent Southern Maryland in the national “Local Legacy” project of the Library of Congress’ bicentennial celebration, the Southern Maryland Celtic Festival and Highland Gathering highlights the heritage of the Breton, Cornish, Irish, Manx, Scots, and Welsh.

 More than 50 clans and societies have information to share.
 Three performing stages offer continuous music and dance featuring internationally known recording artists and groups.
 Watch craft and country-dance demonstrations and listen to harp, and Scottish fiddling while storytellers weave tales alongside historical displays, crafts and food.
 There is a Celtic market place for foods and gifts that provide an old world atmosphere.
 All-day competitions include pipers, fiddlers, highland dancers, athletes, drummers, pipe bands and Celtic Harpers.
 After closing ceremonies, join us in the dance pavilion for the free evening ceilidh (dance party with live music until 9:00 p.m.).

 All lost and found, including human beings, should report to the General Admission gate for pick up.

 - $20 Adults (13 and over) at the gate